shogun301/Mieke/Differentiating Delirium, Depression, and Psychosis.md

 ---

-# Differentiating Delirium, Depression, and Psychosis
+# In Depth: Differentiating Delirium, Depression, and Psychosis

 **Introduction:** Delirium, depression, and psychosis are distinct clinical syndromes, but they often present with overlapping symptoms that can complicate diagnosis – especially in hospital or geriatric settings.
 For example, an elderly patient with hypoactive delirium may appear depressed, while a hyperactive delirious patient might seem psychotic ([
             A Cross-Sectional, Retrospective, and Comparative Study between Delirium and Non-Delirium Psychiatric Disorders in a Psychogeriatric Inpatient Population Referred to Consultation-Liaison Psychiatry Unit - PMC